Nischaldas

 Nischaldas (1791-1860 or 1792–1863) was a Hindu saint and writer.
 He wrote many books on Vedic themes, the most popular of which is Vichara Sagar, an important work on the advaita philosophy.

 Life

-Nischaldas was born in Dhanana village of present-day Haryana, in 1791 or 1792.
+Nischaldas was born in Kidholi village of Kharkhoda tehsil Sonipat district of present-day Haryana, in 1791 or 1792.
 His family belonged to the Dahiya gotra of Jats.

 After a few years, he moved from Punjab to Delhi, where he met his Guru Amaradas.
 He stayed with him for 14 years learning various aspects of Hindu philosophy.
 Then he moved to Kashi to learn advaita.
 He then undertook a tour of India, teaching various aspects of philosophy.
-He finally settled down in Delhi and passed away in 1863.
+He finally settled down in Delhi and died in 1863.